Jasper High School (Jasper, Texas)

 Jasper High School is a public high school located in Jasper, Texas, classified as a 4A school by the University Interscholastic League.
-It is part of the Jasper Independent School District and serves students in south and central Jasper County.
+It is part of the Jasper Independent School District and serves students in north and central Jasper County.
 In 2015, the school was rated "Met Standard" by the Texas Education Agency.

 Athletics

 The Jasper Bulldogs compete in these sports: